sh1boot/sh1boot.github.io/_posts/2026-05-31-cisc-v-begins.md

 thing but takes the immediate with an extra offset (the data size of the memory operation).

-# The compressable instruction sets
+# The compressible instruction sets

 I simply haven't had enough time to decide what to put in my straw-man proposal, yet.
 And I've run out of time to work it out.
 I blame AI.